-Protestantism arose in the 16th century during the Reformation, which took place mainly in Germany, Switzerland, and Britain.
-Protestants do not acknowledge the authority of the Pope, reject many traditions and beliefs of the Catholic Church, emphasize the importance of reading the Bible and hold to the doctrine of salvation by faith alone.
+Protestantism arose in the 16th-century Protestant Reformation, which took place mainly in Germany, Switzerland, and Britain.
+Protestants reject the authority of the Pope and many other Catholic traditions and beliefs, emphasize the importance of reading the Bible, and hold to the doctrine of salvation by faith alone.
 Protestantism encompasses numerous denominational groups, including Lutherans, Baptists, Methodists, Presbyterians, Pentecostals and Evangelicals.

-Protestant denominations differ in the degree to which they reject Roman Catholic belief and practice.
-Some churches, such as Anglicans and Lutherans, tend to resemble Catholicism in their formal liturgy, while others, like Baptists and Presbyterians, retain very little of the liturgy and tradition associated with the Catholic church.
+Protestant denominations differ in the degree to which they reject Catholic belief and practice.
+Some churches, such as Anglicans and Lutherans, tend to resemble Catholicism in their formal liturgy, while others, like Baptists and Presbyterians, retain very little of the liturgy and tradition associated with the Catholic Church.

 |Published||March 17, 2015|